hagonator/Metric_Interaction_Toydatasets/coding_plan.md

 # Done
-X. Select datasets, download them, comment on format, number etc.
+1. Select datasets, download them, comment on format, number etc.

 # To Do
 2. Choose model structures, implement and comment on the details